Lollipop chart functions just like a normal bar chart. But visually it consists of a line and a dot at the end to mark

 Executing this gives us the Lollipop chart below;

-Note, the Shape tab of the second chart gives us a variety of icons to choose from, giving us control of how we would like to present our data.
+Note, the Shape tab of the second chart gives us a variety of icons we can use, giving us control of how we would like to present our data.
 See the few examples have compiled below.

 From our resulting chart of this article, you will agree with me that a Lollipop chart doesn’t add any new insights if you were to compare it with a simple bar chart.
-But, it gives us a different way of presenting same insights, making users more interested in the viz, it adds some fun and new perspective too.
+But, it gives us a different way of presenting same insights, making users more interested in the viz, adding some fun and new perspective too.

-But this is not all we can do with the shapes in a Lollipop chart, we can add different icons other than the standard ones provided by Tableau, we can even add images which resonate with our data story to add context.
+But this is not all we can do with the shapes in a Lollipop chart, we can add different icons other than the standard ones provided by Tableau, we can even add images which resonates with our data story to add some context.

-Therefore regarding this, in our next article of the Tableau tips, we’ll be demonstrating how to use external images and icons in a Lollipop chart, to improve our story telling with data.
+Therefore regarding this, in our next article of the Tableau tips, we’ll be demonstrating how to use external images and icons in a Lollipop chart, to improve our data story telling.

 Thank you for reading.